openeventdata/petrarch2/docs/source/petrarch.rst

     #                   This must be an integer.
     new_actor_length = 0

+    # write_actor_root: If True, the event record will include the text of the actor root:
+    #                   The root is the text at the head of the actor synonym set in the
+    #                   dictionary.
+Default is False
+    write_actor_root = False

+    # write_actor_text: If True, the event record will include include the complete text of
+    #                   the noun phrase that was used to identify the actor.
+Default is False
+    write_actor_text = False

     # require_dyad: Events require a non-null source and target: setting this false is likely
     #               to result in a very large number of nonsense events.
 As happened with the
     #               infamous GDELT data set of 2013-2014.
 And certainly no one wants to see